 Important: Get in touch with your insurance provider in advance before you offer curb-side pickup and delivery so that you can ensure your newly-offered services will be protected by insurance.
 This will likely result in an increase in your insurance premiums.

-I’m a Toronto-based lawyer assisting small businesses with applying for their cannabis retail applications, including Retail Operator Licence (ROL) and Retail Store Authorization Applications under the Cannabis Licence Act.
-Call me at 1-855-542-0529 or email me.
+Harrison Jordan is a Toronto-based lawyer assisting small businesses with applying for their cannabis retail applications, including Retail Operator Licence (ROL) and Retail Store Authorization Applications under the Cannabis Licence Act.
+Call me at 1-647-371-0032 or email me.
 One reason to call Harrison Jordan?
 I only focus on cannabis-related matters.
 You want someone on your side that understands the cannabis-related dimensions to your legal issues.

 Some things you might have searched for: